opus-research/jgit/Documentation/technical/reftable.md

 `cnt_3 = 0` the actual block count follows in a varint, `cnt_large`.

-The use of `cnt_3` bets most objects are pointed to by only a single reference, some may be pointed to be a couple of references, and very few (if any) are pointed to by more than 7 references.
+The use of `cnt_3` bets most objects are pointed to by only a single reference, some may be pointed to by a couple of references, and very few (if any) are pointed to by more than 7 references.

 A special case exists when `cnt_3 = 0` and `cnt_large = 0`: there